rstudio/rsconnect-jupyter/docs/guide/README.md

 installed.
 In most cases that will be the same as the notebook server environment where `jupyter` is installed.

-If there is a `requirements.txt` file in the same directory as the notebook file, its contents will be used.
-This allows you to directly control which packages will be installed on the RStudio Connect server before the notebook is rendered.
-If you use this option, you must ensure that all necessary packages are listed in the `requirements.txt` file.

-If there isn't a requirements file, the command `pip freeze` will be used to inspect the environment.
+The command `pip freeze` will be used to inspect the environment.
 The output of `pip freeze` lists all packages currently installed, as well as their versions, which enables RStudio Connect to recreate the same environment.

 ### Handling conflicts